twolfson/twolfson.com-scripts/docs/provisioning-a-server.md

 # Provisioning a server
-To provision a new server via [DigitalOcean][], follow the steps below:
+To provision a new server via [DigitalOcean][], follow the steps below

+## Creating and connecting to our server
 1. If we don't have a DigitalOcean SSH key pair yet, then generate one
     - [GitHub has ideal instructions for generating a new key (ideal flags)](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent)
     - [DigitalOcean documentation for adding new SSH key](https://docs.digitalocean.com/products/droplets/how-to/add-ssh-keys/to-team/)